ojmuribe/ESPPlcTimer2/METHODS.md

     void tin(bool timerIn);

-Takes a boolean that is used to activate the counter.
+Takes a boolean that is used to activate the timer.

 ### Get method:

     bool tin();

-returns a boolean that is the current state of the counter activation input.
+returns a boolean that is the current state of the timer activation input.